Good employees love what they do.

 “Employers who stick to Mad-Men-era policies will drive their best people away,” says Liz Ryan, CEO and founder of Human Workplace, and a former Fortune 500 HR senior vice-president.

-Get rid of old-fashioned, soul-crushing policies like doctor notes for sick days, mandatory holiday party attendance (Yes, you must come AND have fun!) and nickel-and-dime expense accounting.
+Get rid of old-fashioned, soul-crushing policies like doctor notes for sick days, mandatory holiday party attendance and nickel-and-dime expense accounting.

 If you trust your employees, then show them you do.